scipy-conference/scipy_proceedings/papers/allen_downey/allen_downey.rst

 Two features of this data are striking:

--  At age 22, only 13% of the 90s cohort have been married, contrasted with 69% of the 40s cohort.
-Between these cohorts, the fraction of women married by age 22 has dropped more than 11 percentage points per decade.
+-  By age 22, only 13% of the 90s cohort have been married, contrasted with 69% of the 40s cohort.
+Between these cohorts, the fraction of women married by age 22 dropped more than 11 percentage points per decade.

--  At age 32, only 60% of the 80s cohort is married, and their survival curve seems to have gone flat.
+-  By age 32, only 60% of the 80s cohort is married, and their survival curve seems to have gone flat.
 In this cohort, 259 were at risk at age 30, and only 9 were married that year; 155 were at risk at age 31, and none were married; 63 were are risk at age 32, and again none